About Dover

 The Dover Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Bonner County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Dover, Idaho residents are available through the local police department and authorized providers in Bonner County.
+Fingerprinting services for Dover, Idaho residents are available through local police (where present) and authorized providers in Bonner County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Bonner County Sheriff's Office for scheduling and fees.